PalmyreB/MLS-SAD/README.md

 ## Acknowledgments

-Inspired by the SAD tool in [Ptidej](https://github.com/ptidejteam/v5.2)
+Loosely inspired by the SAD tool in [Ptidej](https://github.com/ptidejteam/v5.2)